associatedpress/harvester/docs/first_project.md

 ### Setting up the sheet's structure

-AP Harvester will record the data as it's collected in a tab named `entry`, so you should make sure such a tab exists.
+Harvester will record the data as it's collected in a tab named `entry`, so you should make sure such a tab exists.
 The simplest way to do that is to rename the automatically created tab (named `Sheet1` by default) and call it `entry`.
 You can leave it blank for now; Harvester will enter the data there later.

 Harvester also needs to know what data it should be collecting.
 You define that in a second tab, called `schema`.
 The `schema` tab should contain [the schema